abdullah-bd/abdullah-bd/README.md

 I would like to establish myself as a highly motivated & enthusiastic person to run a responsible position where I could use my technical  and interpersonal skills, creativity and all of my learning experiences.
 I used java as my main programming language.
 I have some hands-on experience using Linux.
 I also have a good problem-solving ability using java as well as other known programming languages.

-Skills: ✅Android  ✅Hilt ✅Dagger ✅MVP  ✅MVVM ✅RXJava ✅RXKotlin ✅Firebase ✅SQLite ✅REST API ✅JSON ✅RSS  ✅Unity (Game  Engine) ✅Linux  ✅Java ✅Kotlin ✅MapReduce  ✅HTML ✅CSS  ✅PHP  ✅Bootstrap  ✅MySQL  ✅Workbench
+Skills: ✅Flutter  ✅Dart  ✅Android  ✅Hilt ✅Dagger ✅MVP  ✅MVVM ✅RXJava ✅RXKotlin ✅Firebase ✅SQLite ✅REST API ✅JSON ✅RSS  ✅Java ✅Kotlin ✅MapReduce ✅Workbench

 <h3 align="left">Languages and Tools:</h3>